SWELL Sculpture Festival:

 2021 Winner: Best Street Art Festival or Event

-Tumby Bay, on the eastern shoreline of the Eyre Peninsula facing the sheltered Spencer Gulf, is paradise rediscovered.
-Pristine beaches, friendly locals, fresh seafood and, best of all, world-class street art in abundance.
+Currumbin Beach, on the southern section of the Gold Coast, is paradise rediscovered.
+Pristine beaches, friendly locals, iconic Elephant Rock Lookout and, best of all, once a year it showcases world-class sculpture in abundance.